 – They are perfectionists who always feel like they could have done better.

-– They downplay their accomplishments and attribute them to luck or timing.
+– They downplay their own high standards of accomplishments and attribute their failure of them to luck or timing.

-– They are afraid of being found out as a fraud or an imposter.
+– They are afraid of being found out as being a fraud or an imposter.

 – They avoid promotion or taking on new challenges for fear of failing.

-– They are always seeking approval from others and second-guessing themselves.
+– The graduate and college students always seek approval from parents and others and second-guess themselves.

 If you see these signs in yourself or someone you know, it is important to seek help.
-Imposter syndrome can be debilitating, but there are ways to overcome it.
-With the right support, leaders can learn to silence their inner critics and build confidence in their abilities.
+Imposter syndrome, anxiety and depression can be debilitating, but there are ways to overcome them.
+With the right support, leaders can learn to silence their inner critics and create and build confidence in their abilities.

 Ways to overcome imposter syndrome and become a more effective leader

-First, take some time to list your accomplishments and accomplishments.
-By reminding yourself of your past successes, you can help to boost your confidence levels.
+First, take some time to list your accomplishments.
+By reminding yourself of your past successes, you can help to boost your self-confidence and levels.

-Second, try to avoid comparing yourself to others.
-Everyone has their unique talents and skills, so focus on what you bring to the table.
+Second, try to avoid comparing the success of yourself to the success of others.
+Everyone has unique talents and skills, so focus on what you bring.

 There are a few things that you can do to work on your imposter syndrome:

 - Talk to other leaders: This can help you realize that everyone struggles with imposter syndrome at some point.
-It’s normal and it doesn’t mean that you’re not a good leader.
+It’s normal and doesn’t mean you’re not a good leader.

 - Identify your triggers: What makes you feel like an imposter?
-Once you know what your triggers are, you can start to work on them.
+Once you know your triggers, you can start working on them.

 Imposter syndrome is something that all leaders face at some point.
 The key is to identify your triggers and work on building up your confidence.
-If you focus on your successes, you’ll be able to overcome imposter syndrome and become a successful leader.
+If you focus on your successes, you’ll be able to become a successful leader.

-Feeling like an imposter is a common experience for leaders, but it doesn’t have to hold you back.
+Feeling almost like a fraud or like an imposter is a common experience for leaders, but it doesn’t have to hold you back.
 The key is to develop your leadership skills and build your confidence.